cloudflare/cloudflare-docs/content/notifications/notification-available.md

 **Who is it for?**

-Any customer who wants to be notified when Cloudflare Trust & Safety places a block in one of their websites.
+Customers who want to be notified when Cloudflare Trust & Safety places a block on their website.

 **Other options / filters**